lkabuci/Botflix/README.md

 ## Usage:
 * First you need to set up a default player.
 > Note that only [vlc](https://www.videolan.org/vlc/) and [mpv](https://mpv.io/) are supported. <br>
-> If you are a Windows user make sure that you add your player to the PATH. [read more](https://www.vlchelp.com/add-vlc-command-prompt-windows/)
+> If you are a Windows user, make sure you add your player to the PATH. [read more](https://www.vlchelp.com/add-vlc-command-prompt-windows/)
 ```bash
 python3 main.py config "vlc"
 ```